 When you have had a tooth or teeth extracted, it is better to hold off before making the final long-term tooth.
-If the dentist thinks that the gum is going to shrink, for example, he may recommend making a temporary denture first, to give you a replacement tooth while the healing takes place.
+If the dentist thinks that the gum is going to shrink or change shape, for example, he may recommend making a temporary denture first, to give you a replacement tooth while the healing takes place.

 By giving the gum time to heal up and reach it's final shape, the final denture or bridge will be a much better fit.
 That means it will last much longer before it has to be replaced.
 When you have had several teeth out, it usually takes around 6 months for the jaw bone and gum to heal and reach a stable shape.